Diourbel

-Diourbel (ديوربل; Serer: Jurbel, Wolof: Njaaréem) is a town in Senegal lying east of Thiès.
+Diourbel (ديوربل; Serer: Jurbel, Wolof: Njaaréem) is a town and urban commune in Senegal lying east of Thiès.
 It is known for its mosque and local groundnut industry and is the capital of the Diourbel Region.
-The population in 2013 was 133,705.
+The population in 2023 was 157,554.

 Transport

 Diourbel lies on the N3 road linking it to Dakar and is also served by a junction station on the Dakar-Niger Railway.
 Both the railway and the N3 cross the River Sine in the town.